 Hyper-focusing on visual details over a long period of time wears out the psyche.
 Pretty soon the thing you fear the most will happen.
 You’ll forget something important and reinforce your need to step up your vigilance.
 That state of constant anxiety only makes the situation worse.
 Your partner will either try to anticipate your every move to avoid being stung, or will write you off as an impossible person who just cannot be satisfied.
 If you once loved that person without getting in your own way, you may actually realize that you’re losing ground and take a good look at your self-destruction.

 I once heard a beleaguered wife, after weeks of attempting to get some attention from him, tell me how she finally broke through.
 In a sweet and loving voice, “By the way, darling, I crashed the car today and took out two others with it.
-It’ll only come to less than fifteen thousand dollars and I don’t think we’ll get sued.”
+It’ll only come to less than $15,000 and I don’t think we’ll get sued.”

 Without missing a beat and continuing to look at his notes, he said, “Look, I’m really busy right now, so talk to me about it later.”
 Two hours later, he woke up from his self-imposed trance: “What did you say?
 You did what?”

 She replied, “I was only trying to get your attention and it only took you two hours to hear what I said.
 That’s a record these days.
 Everything’s fine, honey.
 Just relax, OK?
 I’m just wondering if you can hear anything I say anymore.
 You are so preoccupied.”

 Intuition can be significantly diminished by stress.
 It is one of our most crucial capabilities when it comes to loving and being loved.
 We can only pick up subtle facial expressions, voice intonations, and body language when we’re tuned in.
 As pressure builds, we cannot stay in the moment or grounded in what is really important to maintain an intimate connection.
 We go from abstract to concrete, only paying attention to what is obvious and repeated.